 This can not be described as leadership as usual.
 It seems you may have an strong lack of interest in both ways, production and employees.

-It is said to be the behaviour of those of you who has accepted they are not a good leader.
-It also could be that theyare not really interested in the project you have right now.
+This is usually the behaviour of those of you who have accepted they are not a good leader.
+It also could be that you are not really interested in the project you have right now.
 However, if you have kept your company or your leadership role it would be fantastic that you review those aspects.

 It is good to delegate and to avoid problems in the work place.
 However, sometimes you may need to take diffiucult decissions.
 It could be that some people are lazy or apatic, but you, as a leader need to take action and modify it.